nktice/AMD-AI/ROCm-7-dev.md

 ```

+## Models
-## If you keep models for SD somewhere, this is where you'd like them up...
+If you keep models for SD somewhere, this is where you'd link them up...
 If you don't do this, it will install a default to get you going.
 Note that these start files do include things that it needs you'll want to copy
 into the folder where you have other models ( to avoid issues )